 Autism is a developmental disability and a spectrum disorder which can affect a person from mild to severe and is characterized, in varying degrees, by difficulties in social interaction, verbal and nonverbal communication and repetitive behaviors.

-The CDC has found the prevalence of autism to be 1 in 68 children in 2010, with one fifth of those to be female.
+The CDC has found the prevalence of autism to be 1 in 54 children in 2016, or nearly 2 percent of 8-year-olds, with one fifth of those to be female.
 In 2004, the CDC found that the prevalence was 1 in 125 of those born in 1996.
 That cohort turned 18 in 2014.

 Autism in the workforce

 Like their typical peers, young adults with autism want to be productive.
 Many can work independently or with limited support, while others may need ongoing job coaching and supported employment opportunities.
 There are very few traditional employers who are willing to hire people with disabilities – especially until they can prove themselves to produce at the level of a “neuro-typical” employee.

 It is a tragedy and a waste of human potential that 80% of adults with developmental disabilities are unemployed today.

 Given the lack of opportunities with established businesses, there is now a trend in parent-initiated social enterprises such as farms, software testing services, computer games development, laundry services, bakeries, and car washes.
 These business models take the approach of playing to the strengths of a person with autism, for example, attention to detail, committed to rules, ability to focus, interest in repetition, ability to find patterns, and loyalty.